yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/other-tools/risk-conditions.md

 5. **Auto-remove**: Optionally enable automatic removal after a defined period of time.
 6. **Apply to accounts**: Choose which accounts the list should apply to.
 By default, it's limited to the current account, but you can apply it to others as needed.

-## Adding the Risk conditions connection
+## Adding the risk conditions connection

 You must configure the **Risk conditions** connection to enable rules and lists.
 Follow these steps to set it up once you have created your rules and lists: